projectdiscovery/public-bugbounty-programs/README.md

 This is the source for programs available on [chaos.projectdiscovery.io](http://chaos.projectdiscovery.io/).
-Please send pull-request of public bug bounty programs that you want to include in our live list.
+Please send pull-request of public bug bounty programs that you want to include in our public list with recon data.

 We are currently accepting in JSON format, an example is below: